Lung Cancer Program

 Surgery

-• Segmentectomy or lobectomy: A surgery in which part of the lung is removed.
+• Segmentectomy or lobectomy: Part of the lung is removed.

 • Complex surgeries: